-The applicant, Cellco Partnership dba Verizon Wireless, is requesting a Use Permit to construct a 114-foot tall steel monopole with twelve (12) 8-foot panel antennas mounted on top of the monopole, which will within a 900 square-foot portion of a 3.592-acre parcel.
-The monopole would be designed to also accommodate the placement of two (2) other carriers (co-location).
-In addition to the monopole, the 900-square foot (30' x 30') leased area would be used for accessory ground facilities, which includes six (6) radio and battery equipment cabinets and an outdoor emergency generator.
+The applicant originally submitted a request for a Use Permit for an 84-foot tall steel telecommunication monopole but has since changed the design in response to comments from DLNR-SHPD.
+The applicant has amended the request for a Use Permit to construct an 88-foot tall steel monopine with twelve (12) 8-foot panel antennas mounted on top of the monopine, which will be situated within a 900 square-foot portion of a 1.962-acre parcel.
+The monopine would be designed to also accommodate the placement of at least two (2) other carriers (co-location).
+In addition to the monopine, the

+900-square foot (30' x 30') leased area would be used for accessory ground facilities, which includes a 230 square foot prefabricated equipment shelter and emergency backup generator.
 The leased area would be fenced with 6-foot high chain link security fencing.
 The proposed facility would be unmanned, and maintenance and repair activities will be performed by a technician on a periodic basis.
-The pole will be constructed of structural galvanized steel and built to withstand 100 mph wind.
-The applicant will comply with all Federal Communications Commission (FCC) and Federal Aviation Administration (FAA) rules.
-Additionally, the monopole will not interfere with the County's public safety radio.
+The monopine will be constructed of steel and built to withstand 100 mph wind.
+The applicant stated that they adhere to the strict Federal Aviation Administration (FAA) rules.
+According to the applicant, they will adhere to all Federal Aviation Administration (FAA) and Federal Communications Commission (FCC) regulations.
+Additionally, the monopine will not interfere with the County's public safety radio system.